0Nom4D/Fontys-Exchange-2022/AS-APC4-CB-CMK/DETH/README.md

 # DETH Project

-Students: Alexandre FLION, Arthur ADAM
+Students: Emily FLION, Arthur ADAM

 *Please note that we didn't make a Jupyter Notebook since our program is developed using C / C++ with shared libraries.*